 H.B.
 No. 41 aims to regulate the acquisition and use of certain foreign unmanned aircraft and related equipment or services by governmental entities in Texas.
-The bill introduces a new section, 423.010, which prohibits governmental entities from acquiring or using unmanned aircraft or related services from companies that are owned or controlled by the government of a designated country, or that are headquartered in such countries.
-This prohibition is effective for acquisitions made on or after the bill's effective date, with a grace period allowing existing contracts made before January 1, 2026, to continue until January 1, 2031.
+The bill prohibits governmental entities from acquiring or using unmanned aircraft produced or provided by companies that are owned or controlled by the government of a designated country, or that are headquartered in such countries.
+This prohibition is effective for acquisitions made on or after the bill's effective date, with a grace period allowing entities that have already entered contracts before January 1, 2026, to continue using the equipment until January 1, 2031.
 Additionally, the bill establishes a grant program to assist law enforcement agencies in replacing prohibited equipment.

-Furthermore, the bill amends Chapter 2054 of the Government Code to require the creation of a model security plan addressing the acquisition of telecommunications or video surveillance technologies that may pose risks to state security.
-This plan will include a list of companies that produce or provide such technologies, particularly those identified as posing risks under the new regulations.
+The bill also introduces a model security plan for governmental entities regarding the acquisition of telecommunications or video surveillance technologies that may pose risks to state security.
+This plan will identify companies that produce or provide such technologies and are considered a risk, including those described in the unmanned aircraft prohibition.
 The Department of Information Resources is tasked with creating this model security plan by December 1, 2025.
-The overall intent of the bill is to enhance state security by limiting the use of foreign technologies that could compromise it.
+The bill's provisions are set to take effect on September 1, 2025.

 House Committee Report: ()